webix-hub/docs/data/api/refs/ui.bullet.md

 {{api
 - api/link/ui.bullet_animate_config.md - defines or disables view change animation.
-- api/ui.bullet_bands_config.md -
+- api/ui.bullet_bands_config.md - sets an array of custom bands' (ranges of performance) values and colors for Bullet Graph
-- api/ui.bullet_barwidth_config.md -
+- api/ui.bullet_barwidth_config.md - specifies the width of the bar that displays the value to compare with
 - api/link/ui.bullet_borderless_config.md - used to hide the component borders
-- api/ui.bullet_color_config.md -
+- api/ui.bullet_color_config.md - sets the color of the bar that shows the value to compare with
 - api/link/ui.bullet_container_config.md - an HTML container (or its id) where the component should be initialized
 - api/link/ui.bullet_css_config.md - the name of a css class that will be applied to the view container
 - api/link/ui.bullet_disabled_config.md - indicates whether an item is enabled
-- api/ui.bullet_flowtime_config.md -
+- api/ui.bullet_flowtime_config.md - defines the animation speed in milliseconds
 - api/link/ui.bullet_gravity_config.md - sets the view gravity (1 by default)
 - api/link/ui.bullet_height_config.md - sets the height of the component
 - api/link/ui.bullet_hidden_config.md - defines whether the view will be hidden initially
 - api/link/ui.bullet_id_config.md - the component ID
 - api/link/ui.bullet_label_config.md - text label of the gage wigdet
-- api/ui.bullet_labelheight_config.md -
+- api/ui.bullet_labelheight_config.md - sets the height of the label for the vertical layout
-- api/ui.bullet_labelwidth_config.md -
+- api/ui.bullet_labelwidth_config.md - sets the width of the label for the horizontal layout
-- api/ui.bullet_layout_config.md -
+- api/ui.bullet_layout_config.md - sets the layout type of rendering the Bullet Graph - horizontal ("x") or vertical ("y")
-- api/ui.bullet_marker_config.md -
+- api/ui.bullet_marker_config.md - defines the position of the marker of the target value
 - api/link/ui.bullet_maxheight_config.md - sets the maximum height for the view
 - api/link/ui.bullet_maxrange_config.md - sets the maximum range value of the gage scale
 - api/link/ui.bullet_maxwidth_config.md - sets the maximum width for the view